tschaumburg/FastBarcodeScanner/README.md

 ```

 ###Fixed-distance or variable-distance scanning
-If the items you are scanning are always at a *fixed distance* from the camera you only have to focus the camera once at the beginning of the scanning session - this gives much higher speed and better results.
+If the items you are scanning are always at a *fixed distance* from the camera, you only have to focus the camera once at the beginning of the scanning session.
+This gives much higher speed and better results.

 Examples of fixed-distance scanning scenarios include ticket verification, document identification, library book scanners, some forms of inventory taking: all scenarios where you can mount the camera at a fixed location, and move the barcoded items past: